by Robert Baldwin

 Baumholder, which plays six man football and has 16 players, relied on talent and leadership to rack up the win.
 They were led on both sides of the ball by Hiromai Masanga, who ran the defense from his free safety spot and caught six balls on the offensive side.
 Also starring was running back Wilbur Turgeon who battered the Ansbach line throughout.

-The Pirates host Hohenfels tomorrow afternoon at 1 p.m.
+The Buccaneers host Hohenfels tomorrow afternoon at 1 p.m.